-Entry to the Hume-Rothery Building and 21 Banbury Road is controlled by means of a swipe card access system.
+Entry to the Hume-Rothery Building, the Holder Building and 21 Banbury Road is controlled by means of a swipe card access system.
 All people wishing to enter these buildings must carry their University card and use this to swipe themselves in.
 All undergraduates should have been entered automatically into the system; this will give you entry between 8 am - 6 pm, Monday - Friday.
-If you have any problems with your swipe card, please see the Education Support Team.
+If you have any problems with your swipe card, please visit Reception in the Hume-Rothery Building.